EPCCed/2025-10-22_GreenHPC_Bham/episodes/reducing-emissions.md

 ## Reduction in consumption of HPC

-While we cover strategies for reducing emissions from (roughly) a constant amount of HPC use or HPC provision it is clear that a key part (possibly the most important part) of reduction of emissions from HPC use is a reduction in the consumption and provision of HPC.
+While we cover strategies for reducing emissions from a roughly constant amount of HPC use or HPC provision it is clear that a key part (possibly the most important part) of reduction of emissions from HPC use is a reduction in the consumption and provision of HPC.
 At a fundamental level we need to reduce the amount of compute we are using and the amount of compute hardware we are buying.

 > "We seem to need reminding that computing is not exempt from having to drastically reduce emissions.
 Instead of assuming computing can innovate the path to a greater future, the bravest and most heroic action the computing sector could take is to show restraint and leadership, ..."
 >